stomp/stomp-spec/src/stomp-specification-1.1.md

 a subscription will not be considered to have been consumed until the message has been acknowledged via an `ACK` or a `NACK`.

-`ACK` has two required header, `message-id`, which must contain a value matching the `message-id` for the `MESSAGE` being acknowledged and `subscription`, which must be set to match the value of the subscription's `id` header.
+`ACK` has two required headers: `message-id`, which must contain a value matching the `message-id` for the `MESSAGE` being acknowledged and `subscription`, which must be set to match the value of the subscription's `id` header.
 Optionally, a `transaction` header may be specified, indicating that the message